-Back in 2010 people around me were getting hit hard by the recession.
+Back in 2010 people were getting hit hard by the recession.
 I guess I was lucky to have kept my job and that my skills were always needed.
 But, my friends and some family members weren’t so lucky.
 I started meeting people who were having a tough time adjusting to this new “lifestyle”, if we can call it that, for most don’t choose to be homeless.
 Although, a lot of people who have never been homeless seem to think that way.

 I also started interviewing people with my little HDV camera, but editing the footage was hard because I didn’t have the editing equipment and I wasn’t all that keen on making documentary style videos.
 My passion was, and still is, storytelling with MY words.
 I started writing a few scripts, and noticed a trend; most of the stories centered on characters who were homeless or living in poverty.
 So, I started thinking, how about making films about those who are homeless?
 Then I found Invisible People, which is fantastic because this organization brings awareness about homelessness and allows people to have a voice, letting their stories to be heard by anyone who will listen.
 Problem was, the viewers were listening but not hearing.
 If a person is truly heard, compassion and empathy begin to resonate within one’s soul.
 It’s our human nature, unless you’re a psychopath who just doesn’t give a shit about anyone.